Amazon EKS Integration

 To get started, you can follow these steps to deploy Kubecost into your Amazon EKS cluster in a few minutes using Helm.

-- If your cluster is version 1.23 or later, you must have the Amazon EBS CSI driver installed on your cluster.
-You can also follow these instructions to install Amazon EBS CSI driver:
+If your cluster is version 1.23 or later, you must have the Amazon EBS CSI driver installed on your cluster.
+You can also follow the instructions below to install the Amazon EBS CSI driver.

 After completing these prerequisite steps, you're ready to begin EKS integration.